Acuant/AcuantiOSMobileSDKV10/README.md

         let options = IdOptions()
         options.isHealthCard = false
         options.cardAttributes = attributes

+        // For medical card set isHealthCard to true options.isHealthCard = false

    **Note**  By default, the processing mode is set to the mode enabled in the subscription.
 However, if a user only requires data capture, then they can limit the processing mode by setting the following option: